bozdoz/wp-plugin-recaptcha-jetpack/readme.txt

 **OR**

 1. Choose to add a new plugin, then click upload
-2. Upload the jetpack-recaptcha zip
+2. Upload the recaptcha-jetpack zip
 3. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==